GetPsyched6/Cafe-Mocha/README.md

 # Cafe-Mocha
-A Jetpack Compose-based Android ordering and order payment app.
+A Jetpack Compose-based Android application for ordering and order payment (for cafes).
 Capturing the essence of gorgeous coffee, all within an app.
 Styled with Material You.

 WIP --